Major League Baseball postseason: 1969–1993: Addition of League Championship series (4 team playoff)

-1994–2011: Three rounds
+1994–2011: Addition of Division Series (8 team playoff)

-Major League Baseball went through a realignment in 1994, when both the American and National Leagues expanded to three divisions: adding a Central Division in addition to the pre-existing West and East divisions.
-To avoid a playoff consisting solely of an odd number of divisional winners, the league added a wild card playoff spot to each league, imitating the original post-merger NFL system.
+In 1994, MLB realigned, adding a Central division to both leagues while retaining the pre-existing East and West divisions.
+To avoid having a playoff tournament consisting of an odd number of divisional winners, a wild card playoff spot was introduced to each league, imitating the original post-merger NFL system.
 The wild card berth was given to the team with the best record among the division runners-up.
-This assured that the team with the second-best record in its league qualified for the postseason even if that team hadn't won its division, avoiding cases such as the above-mentioned 1993 San Francisco Giants missing the playoffs by finishing second in the National League West division to the 1993 Atlanta Braves, even though the Giants had the second-best record in MLB.
-This new format doubled the postseason contenders in each league from two to four, and from four teams overall to eight.
+This assured that the team with the second-best record in its league qualified for the postseason even if it did not win its division, avoiding cases such as that of the 1993 San Francisco Giants discussed above.
+This new format doubled the postseason participants in each league from two to four, and from four teams overall to eight.

-The additional teams meant another elimination round was necessary.
-This new round would become the new first round of the postseason, the best-of-five Division Series.
-As mentioned above, this term had first been used for the extra round required in 1981 due to the "split-season" scheduling anomaly following the midseason baseball players strike; with this playoff expansion, the Division Series became permanent.
+The additional teams made another elimination round necessary.
+This new round became the new first round of the postseason, the best-of-five Division Series.
+As mentioned above, this term had first been used for the extra round in 1981 required by the "split-season" scheduling anomaly following the midseason baseball players strike; with this playoff expansion, the Division Series became permanent.
 This format was in place for the 1994 season, but that year's players' strike canceled the postseason.
 The format was realized on the field in 1995.

 Under this format, in the two Division Series, the wild card team played the divisional champion outside its own division that had the better record, with the remaining two teams playing each other in the second Division Series for each league.
 The two Division Series winners from each league go on to play each other in the League Championship Series.
 As with the previous postseason format, the winners of each League Championship Series met in the World Series.